tranhelen/tranhelen/_posts/2017-01-23-assessingimpact.md

 ---
 layout: subpage
-title: Assessing Growth
+title: Assessing Impact
 category: [blog, management]
-slug: assessing growth
+slug: assessing-impact
 ---
 As a company scales a Design team cannot afford to function any longer on an ad-hoc basis.
 Many things get lost within rapid growth of a company, even the expectations you hold of your peers in your own discipline.